merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ### Generating summary and split profiles

 As of anvi'o v5.3, you can also configure the workflow to import collections and generate a summary and/or split your profile database (using `anvi-split`).
 If you are running the workflow and plan to do binning, then you would usually not have a collection yet.
-But often we already have a collection ready (e.g. if you are re-profiling things for some reason, or if you are performing mapping and profiling on a fasta file that was generated by merging a bunch of genomes into one fasta).
+But often we already have a collection ready (e.g. if you are re-profiling things for some reason, or if you are performing mapping and profiling on a FASTA file that was generated by merging a bunch of genomes into one fasta).

 In order for the workflow to import a collection into a merged profile database you need to provide a `collections.txt` file in the following manner: